By Craig McKee

 These agents, who were reportedly from Illinois and Minnesota, confided in Schippers that they knew the location and date of the “impending attacks.”
 They even knew the names of the hijackers and the sources of their funding!

 Schippers said he attempted to contact then U.S. Attorney General John Ashcroft and other federal officials six weeks before 9/11 to report what he’d been told.
 Ashcroft never returned his calls.
-He also failed to interest at least one Congressman into investigating the intelligence warning.
+He also failed to interest any members of Congress in investigating the intelligence warning.

 Instead of Ashcroft, Schippers received a call from a justice department official who told him, “We don’t start our investigations from the top.”
 The official said he’d get back to Schippers, but the call never came.
 Keep in mind how firmly placed in the Washington establishment Schippers was – and what a credible figure he would have been.
 And yet he couldn’t get a call back from the Attorney General on a matter of such consequence.